cjsheets/notes-compsci/docs/interview/basics.md

 # Sample Questions

+## Math

+**Q:** Describe what a logarithm is doing

+**A:** What power must we raise this base to, in order to get this answer log 10 ( 100 ) = 10 ^ x = 100

+**Q:** Why do we use logarithms

+**A:** It's useful for time complexity when the problem space is regularly halved.
+"How many times must we divide our input n in half to reach 1 (or, find the answer)".
+An example is binary search which takes O( log n ) time or sorting which generally takes O( n log n ).

 ## Web Communications

 **Q:** Describe HTTP

-Hypertext Transfer Protocol is a stateless application layer protocol for system communication.
+**A:** Hypertext Transfer Protocol is a stateless application layer protocol for system communication.
 + S includes TLS.
 It follows a client server model.